Alaskan Contributor (Anchorage Bureau Chief)

 Gavin founded the school newspaper, The Ellipsis, at his public high school.
 He earned a B.A. in Classics from Reed College, where he was copy editor of The Quest, and a J.D. from Michigan Law School, where he was an editor of the Michigan Law Review.

 Gavin will ski on literally anything, and is locally renowned in Anchorage for posting trail reports following unlikely skis in godawful conditions.
-He has won three ski races in his life, including the prestigious Race to the Outhouse #2.
+He has raced broadly, with results ranging from DFL in an RMISA mass start in his mid-30s to multiple victories in the prestigious Race to the Outhouse #2.
 Upon meeting Gavin for the first time, Ben Husaby exclaimed, “You can write more words about cross-country skiing than anyone I’ve ever met.”